Does Avast VPN Keep Logs?Posted July 3, 2018, 7:43 a.m. by Jonathan

 Here’s where Avast’s expert security comes in handy.

 The company has a secure infrastructure that limits how this information can be accessed.
-Only by physically visiting their premises or accessing it via an encrypted VPN can someone view the information relating to your personal info that can identify you.
+Only by physically visiting their premises or accessing it via an encrypted VPN can someone view the information relating to your info that can identify you.

-Regarding their own team, only certain individuals are authorized to work with this information.
+Regarding their team, only certain individuals are authorized to work with this information.
 These individuals use a secure process incorporating passwords.

 One thing to note is that your information isn’t only on Avast’s servers, but can be kept on servers owned by other agents or contractors the company is in partnership with.